benmclaren/personal-site/ben_personal_site/content/articles/box-office.md

 - The last thing to do in this block is append this data into our currently empty `movies` array.
 We can do this by giving the csv file some headers which will make it easier to read and access data from.
 This is what this everything inside these brackets means `{}`.
 We have `name: row[0]` which means that the element in the first position in the row is called name.
 We have `year: year` which is equal to our variable of year which we created earlier.
 Finaly we have `earnings: row[2].to_i` which is equal to the element in the final position in the row converted to an integer.

-5. To finsih off we simply return movies
+5. To finsih off we simply return `movies`.

 Now that we have written a method to get all this data we can write our method that will actually do smething with it.
 Here, we have a method that takes three arguments.
 The `number`, `max_year` and `file_path`.